Skip to main content

 No gamepad?
 This is your mode-switch path.

-Use caseWhy FSM is in the way
+Use caseWhy the CLI

-ros2 launch humanoid_bringup_lite real.launch.py enable_mode_manager:=false
+ros2 launch humanoid_bringup_lite real.launch.py enable_joy_teleop:=false

 The commands below are interactive ros2 control / ros2 topic calls — open a second terminal and pixi shell into the workspace so ros2 is on PATH: